anrbn/GATOR/README.md

 # Documentation

-Have a look at the GATOR [Gitbook](https://anrbn.gitbook.io/gator/) for documentation and guide on using GATOR and it's module!
+Have a look at the GATOR [Documentation](https://github.com/anrbn/GATOR/docs/README.md) for an explained guide on using GATOR and it's module!

 # Installation